 Showers in adjacent toilet block, chat in the shade on the bank of the nearby Murray River.
 For the rest of the weekend enjoy the delights of Albury and the surroundings areas.

 The short family ride-walk around the Murray River bank is offered again.
-Face painting,bike education course on site for the littlies.
+Face painting and bike education course on site for the littlies.

 The Cancer Wellness Centre will house various support groups that provide information and emotional support for people affected by cancer, both patients and their carers.